opfesoft/sol-docs/db/world/script_waypoint.md

 ### pointid

 Unique ID for each waypoint.
-Starts at 1 and increases with each waypoint.
+Can start with any ID (normally 0 or 1) but has to increase with each waypoint.

 ### location\_x